ajeetblog/blog/_posts/2017-07-12-ARMTemplates101.md

 categories: [Azure]
 author: Ajeet
 ---
 With the introduction of Azure Resource Manager model life become much easier.
-New model not only provide much more granul control over design, deployment and managment but it also support the JSON base template deployment to support Infrastrcture-as-Code.
+New model not only provide much more granul control over design, deployment and managment but it also providet the JSON base template deployment to support Infrastrcture-as-Code.
 Which is one of important pillar of DevOps.
-Diffrence between: Azure ASM v/s Azure RM

 Azure ASM  (classic) is based on XML whereas Azure RM is based on JSON.
-JSON is easy to understand by the developer, infra guys and power users.

 *  Azure Resource Manager: Enables you to work with the resources in your solution as a group.
 *  Resource groups: are logical containers that are used to group resources such as virtual machines, storage accounts, databases, websites, and others that share a common life cycle.